This is one of the premier F tubas of the world, and is custom built in a small shop in Bavaria, Germany, by Andreas Klingspor and staff.

 This tuba can feature a small second valve slide pull stop, so you can adjust the 2+3 Ab a bit lower if necessary.
 This model of tuba plays well in tune throughout its range.
 All F tubas have pitch quirks, and this is no exception, but they are very minor.
 You may want to pull the first slide a bit for Bb and A in the staff, and many F tuba players on other instruments finger the A with the third valve to keep the pitch low enough.
 You may need to lower the Ab a bit, easily done with the second or third slide.
 Some players might average the third slide pull between Ab and Db.

-Included: Just the tuba.
+Included: Tuba a la carte.
 Case and mouthpiece are sold separately